Legal Translation Services to Make Employment Separation Agreement Enforceable

 Have employee termination release forms translated into the languages of non-English-speaking employees.
 If the employer knows that a good portion of the workforce does not speak English, then the employer can get the help of a legal translation service to translate their release agreement to avoid confusion.

-Given the potential for misunderstanding when it comes to asking a terminated employee to sign a release, having a legal translation service on call can solve a lot of confusion up front.
-Consider contacting legal document translation service All Language Alliance, Inc. to learn more about how we can help your business with translations of separation agreements and release of claims into Spanish, Portuguese, Chinese, French, Korean, German, Russian, and other languages.
+Given the potential for misunderstanding when it comes to asking a terminated employee to sign a release of claims, having a legal translation service on call can solve a lot of confusion up front.
+Consider contacting legal document translation service All Language Alliance, Inc. to learn more about how we can help your business with translations of separation agreements and release of claims into Spanish, Portuguese, Traditional Chinese, French, Korean, German, Simplified Chinese, Russian, Urdu, Somali, Bosnian, Romanian, Polish, Mongolian, Punjabi, Amharic, and other languages.
 Don’t be penny wise and pound foolish.
 Getting the help from the trusted legal translation company will save you a great deal of time and money by avoiding lawsuits down the road.

 This law language blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.